Sunday, 31 March 2019

 Lake Chad is the remnant of a former inland sea, palaeolake Mega-Chad.
 At its largest, sometime before 5,000 BC, Lake Mega-Chad was the largest of four Saharan palaeolakes and is estimated to have covered an area of 400,000 km2 (150,000 sq mi), larger than the Caspian Sea is today.
 It was near these sites that the Aqualithic and Ounanian cultures existed.

-The Chad Basin covers an area of approximately 2,434,000 square kilometers, equivalent to 8% of the total area of the African continent.
+The Chad Basin covers an area of approximately 2,434,000 square kilometres, equivalent to 8% of the total area of the African continent.
 The Chad Basin is surrounded by high mountain ranges which rise up to the highland of the North Equatorial Plateau.

 The Negro-Egyptian speakers lived in the plains and mountains around the Lake.
 During the LGM there were many settlements in the Chad Basin and Highland regions of the Sahara.
 On the plains, they founded the Maa civilization.
 The Maa civilization may have originated in the Bodélé Depression.
 The Bodélé is the deepest part of the basin.
 It was around 155 meters above sea level.
-Between 4,410 and 5,280 BP, the lake Mega-Chad started to contract.
+Between 4,410 and 5,280 BP, the Lake Mega-Chad started to contract.

 The oldest archaeological sites found after the desiccation of Lake Megachad date to about 4,000 BP.
 This corresponds to the migration of Maa people into Upper Egypt, as illustrated by the rise of Amma/Ammon/Ammun worshipers in Egypt.